sailpoint-oss/colab-non-employee-risk-management-splunk-addon/README.md

 ## Authentication:
-Non-employee Risk Management(NERM) uses bearer tokens to allow customers to authenticate to Non-employee Risk Management(NERM) API endpoints.
+Non-employee Risk Management(NERM) uses bearer tokens to allow customers to authenticate to Non-employee Risk Management() API endpoints.
 Information on how to generate token is (https://documentation.sailpoint.com/ne-admin/help/setup/api.html)